 Looking ahead to the future of programmatic advertising, server-side auctions hold the potential to disrupt how programmatic video advertising is traded today.
 In this article, we take a detailed look into both client-side and server-side auction mechanisms and observe how server-side auction offers more value to programmatic buyers when it comes to video advertising.

 - Latency: Conducting auctions on user’s browser significantly increases page load time and hence the latency.
 With every new demand partner tag added to header bidding wrapper, the page load time increases by few milliseconds

 - Complicated: Implementing client-side header bidding wrapper involves adding multiple scripts in the page header.
-With so many different demand partner adapters, the implementation is complex and raises compatibility issues in few browsers
+With so many different demand partner adapters, the implementation is complex and raises compatibility issues in a few browsers

 - Duplication of Bids: If a publisher has multiple header wrappers, a single exchange is integrated multiple times – once per wrapper.
-This leads to single exchange issuing multiple bid requests for the same impression
+This leads to a single exchange issuing multiple bid requests for the same impression

-- Not Scalable: Browsers have a limit on number of requests they can send at one time.
+- Not Scalable: Browsers have a limit on the number of requests they can send at one time.
 Since in client-side bidding, requests are sent from a browser only a limited number of demand partners can participate

 In a server-side header bidding entire auction takes place in a server instead of the user’s browser.
 It involves sending just one bid request every time the page loads to the ad server which then sends bid requests to all demand partners.
 Winning bid is returned to publisher’s ad server and subsequently, the ad is displayed.